 3 • SET A BUDGET

 Even if you will keep receiving an income or you will dip into your savings, give yourself a monthly budget.
-It has to be enough for accommodation, food an transport; we also suggest you have a little bonus for some special extra.
+It has to be enough for accommodation, food, and transport; we also suggest you have a little bonus for some special extra.
 (Don’t forget your return tickets!)

 4 • TELL YOUR IDEA TO LITERALLY EVERYBODY

 It seems weird but the more you talk about your plan, the more you get conscious of it.
-Of course, you’ll go through many different reactions: you’ll meet the one who really appreciate your choice and asks you to join (we could fit a whole plane with all the people who asked us that) or the ones who will consider you a fool.
+Of course, you’ll go through many different reactions: you’ll meet the one who really appreciates your choice and asks you to join (we could fit a whole plane with all the people who asked us that) or the ones who will consider you a fool.
 What we really appreciated the most was those who were skeptical about our decision.
-They might be a member of your family, friends or the random stranger next to you at a bar.
+They might be a member of your family, friends or random stranger next to you at a bar.
 Answering to their doubts with solid reasons gives you the strength to understand that this is really what you want to do.
 Even from the most skeptical, you will receive useful tips and precious contacts!

 5 • CHOOSE THE RIGHT TRAVEL INSURANCE

 If you already have your personal health insurance, just check if its coverage criteria suit your needs.
 Otherwise, you’ll have to find the right one.
 In order to do so, you should consider your age, traveling destinations, activities you want to do and a few other factors.
 There are so many different providers with tons of plans out there, carefully select the best option based on your requirements.
 Don’t underestimate the importance of good travel insurance, both for a medical emergency and your peace of mind during your journey.

 6 • GET VACCINATED